Last updated on November 12th, 2018 at 09:19 pm

 If you want to upload images to the Cricut Design Space that you’ve designed yourself, it couldn’t be easier!
-Here’s how to upload both basic and vector files.
+Here’s how to upload both JPG/PNG and vector files.

 This post is sponsored by Cricut and contains affiliate links.

-Today I’m continuing my series about the amazing Cricut Explore Air 2.
 Did you know you can upload your own images to the Cricut Design Space?
 As exhaustive as the Cricut Library is, there may be files that you want to cut that don’t exist in their system.
-So if you have graphic design skills (or know someone that does), you can design your own files in Illustrator or Photoshop and upload them to the Cricut Design Space and cut them!
+So if you have graphic design skills (or know someone that does), you can design your own files in Illustrator or Photoshop and upload them to the Cricut Design Space and cut them on your Cricut Explore or Maker!
 Did I mention this is FREE?

-You can find the full tutorial for the Wild & Free and Born to Roam shirts, you can find them here.
+You can find the full tutorial for the Wild & Free and Born to Roam shirts here.

 There are quite a few file types that you can upload to the Cricut Design Space, including .jpg, .bmp, .png, .gif, .svg, and .dxf files.
 The powerful software converts these types of files into cuttable shapes.
 Depending on how you design your files, you will end up with one of two types of images: